 32-bit Synchronous Counter Mode: In the 32-bit Synchronous Counter mode, the timer increments on the rising edge of the applied external clock signal, which is synchronized with the internal phase clocks.
-The timer counts up to a match value preloaded in the combined 32-bit period register, PR3/PR2, then resets to '0' and continues.
+The timer counts up to a match value preloaded in the combined 32-bit period register PR3/PR2, then resets to '0' and continues.

-When the timer is configured for the Synchronous Counter mode of operation and the CPU goes into the Idle mode, the timer will stop incrementing, unless the TSIDL (T2CON<13>) bit = 0.
-If TSIDL = 1, the timer module logic will resume the incrementing sequence upon termination of the CPU Idle mode.
+When the timer is configured for the Synchronous Counter mode of operation and the CPU goes into the Idle mode, the timer will stop incrementing, unless the TSIDL (T2CON<13>) bit = '0'.
+If TSIDL = '1', the timer module logic will resume the incrementing sequence upon termination of the CPU Idle mode.

-FIGURE 10-1: 32-BIT TIMER2/3 BLOCK DIAGRAM FOR dsPIC30F6010A
+FIGURE 11-1: 32-BIT TIMER2/3 BLOCK DIAGRAM

-FIGURE 10-3: 16-BIT TIMER2 BLOCK DIAGRAM (TYPE B TIMER) FOR dsPIC30F6010A
+FIGURE 11-2: 16-BIT TIMER2 BLOCK DIAGRAM (TYPE B TIMER)

-FIGURE 10-4: 16-BIT TIMER2 BLOCK DIAGRAM (TYPE B TIMER) FOR dsPIC30F6015
+FIGURE 11-3: 16-BIT TIMER3 BLOCK DIAGRAM (TYPE C TIMER)

-10.1 Timer Gate Operation
+11.1 Timer Gate Operation

 The 32-bit timer can be placed in the Gated Time Accumulation mode.
-This mode allows the internal TCY to increment the respective timer when the gate input signal (T2CK pin) is asserted high.
+This mode allows the internal Tcy to increment the respective timer when the gate input signal (T2CK pin) is asserted high.
 Control bit TGATE (T2CON<6>) must be set to enable this mode.
 When in this mode, Timer2 is the originating clock source.
 The TGATE setting is ignored for Timer3.
 The timer must be enabled (TON = 1) and the timer clock source set to internal (TCS = 0).